WELCOME TO

 - dormant; tetraploid

-attracts attention when most daylilies are still in hard bud.
+early bloom is appreciated when most daylilies are still in hard

 Price: $14.00 (double fan)